HomeInsuranceGeneral Contractor Insurance

 Why General Contractors Need Insurance in Washington

-Washington State holds general contractors to strict standards.
-Under RCW 18.27, you must register with the Department of Labor & Industries, carry a $30,000 surety bond, and maintain proof of liability insurance before you can legally operate.
-L&I actively enforces these requirements — unregistered contractors face fines up to $5,000 per infraction, and homeowners can file bond claims if work is defective or incomplete.
+WA holds GCs to strict standards.
+Under RCW 18.27, you have to register with L&I, carry a $30,000 surety bond, and show proof of liability insurance before you can legally work.
+L&I enforces this hard.
+Unregistered contractors face $5,000 fines per infraction.
+Homeowners can file bond claims for defective or incomplete work.

-Washington's construction defect statute (RCW 64.50) allows homeowners up to six years to bring claims for defective work.
-This long tail of liability means your insurance needs to protect you not just today, but years down the road.
-Operating without adequate coverage in Washington isn't just risky — it's a business-ending gamble that no serious general contractor should take.
+WA's construction defect statute (RCW 64.50) gives homeowners up to six years to file claims for defective work.
+That long tail means your insurance has to protect you years after the job ends, not just today.
+Operating without the right coverage isn't risky — it's the fastest way to lose your business.

 Recommended Coverage for General Contractors